 Matching confused looks flash across Artie & Quinn's faces.

-It's silent in the kitchen and she walks out towards her room, snatching Anna Karenina as she passes by.
-She hasn't actually read it on her excursions out to the football field, and she needs something to fill the next couple of hours.
+It's silent in the kitchen and she walks out towards her room, snatching Anna Karenina as she walks past the table.
+She hasn't actually read it on her excursions out to the football field but she needs something to distract her for the next couple of hours.
 And she also needs new books.
 She suspects she'll be going to the field a lot, and if she brings just the one book Quinn and Artie are bound to notice.

 Quinn appears in front of her as she reaches to push her bedroom door open.